Simple Italian Greens and Grains

 2 Tbsp. chopped fresh basil or 1 – 2 tsp. dried

-1 cup (or more) tomato sauce or chopped tomatoes
+1 cup (or more) tomato sauce or canned chopped tomatoes

 2 Tbsp. apple cider vinegar